 Katherine Young is an undergraduate Research Scholar in Insect Biology at UC Davis obtaining a B.S. in Global Disease Biology.
 She is interested in the micro-level interactions between mosquitoborne viruses and their hosts.

-Joie Lin recently graduated from UC Berkeley as a Molecular Environmental Biology major and Art minor.
-She is an incoming UC Davis School of Veterinary Medicine student interested in global health, zoonoses, and bio-inspired applications for improving health.
+Joie Lin , B.S., recently graduated from UC Berkeley as a Molecular Environmental Biology major and Art minor.
+She is a first year UC Davis School of Veterinary Medicine student interested in global health, zoonoses, and bio-inspired applications for improving health.

 Past Team Members

 Jay Nicholson, Ph.D., post-doctoral fellow, obtained his Ph.D. at the University of Queensland, Australia.
 He then served as a Laboratory Manager focused on medical entomology and public health related to arbovirus surveillance in Western Australia.
-Jay is investigating the vector competence of North American mosquitoes for Zika virus.
+In 2017, Jay investigated the vector competence of North American mosquitoes for Zika virus.
+He returned to Australia in early 2018.

 Radhika Iyer is a senior undergraduate majoring in Microbiology and minoring in Global Disease Biology at UC Davis.
 Radhika is interested in pursuing graduate school in virology or infectious disease in the future.
 She recently worked as an undergraduate research assistant and helps with Zika virus projects.